TISNN/WSCBS_Assignment4b/README.md

 ### The visualization package
 - [visualization](https://github.com/TISNN/brane-visualization)

 Among them, `setup` is the package used for data preparation. `getfeatures` and `trainandpredict` are packages used for computation, including data processing and model training functions.
-And, `visualization` package is used to generate corresponding images based on the previously processed data.
+And, `visualization` package is used to generate corresponding figures based on the processed data.

 ## Getting-Started